 Students organise peace rally, protest attacks on Ukraine

-Members of ‘Eco-Ambassadors Club’ of the college, in association with the police, took out a rally from the institute campus to Pantakaluva Road
+Students and staff of Maris Stella College here organized a ‘peace rally’ and raised slogans, urging Russia and Ukraine to end the war.

-Students and staff of Maris Stella College organised a ‘peace rally’ and raised slogans urging to stop Russia-Ukraine war.
+They paid tributes to the people and the soldiers, who died in the fighting, and appealed to Russia and Ukraine to end the bloodshed.
+The staff and students carried placards displaying the slogans ‘say no to war’ and ‘give peace to world’.

-They paid tributes to the people and the soldiers, who died in the war and appealed to Russia and Ukraine to take measures to stop the war.
-The staff and students carried placards saying ‘Say not to War’ and ‘Give Peace to World’.
+“Many innocent people lost their lives in the attacks.
+Both the countries should resolve the issues through talks and stop the attacks,” said a club member.

-“Thousands of innocent people lost their lives in the attacks.
-Both the countries must solve the issues through talks and stop the attacks,” said a club member.
+Principal Jasinta, correspondent Sleeva, junior college vice-principal Swapna, NCC officer Lt.
+Sailaja and others participated.

 - Comments will be moderated by The Hindu editorial team.